 IMAGES Bottom left - Cellar door.

 Top right - Gardens.
 Bottom right - Estate Vineyard and winery.

-In terms of grape varieties, Vergelegen is planted with classic international varieties such as Sauvignon Blanc, Sémillon and Chardonnay for the whites and Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Petit Verdot and Shiraz for the reds.
+Vergelegen is planted with classic international varieties such as Sauvignon Blanc, Sémillon and Chardonnay for the whites and Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Petit Verdot and Shiraz for the reds.
 Vergelegen's flagship wine is the Vergelegen G.V.B.
-Red, a structured and well balanced single vineyard blend of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot.
+Red, a structured and well balanced single vineyard blend of Cabernet Sauvignon, Merlot,